conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

-Please note that if we hadn't set the ``cmake_file_name`` property, the ``CMakeDeps`` generator would have taken the package name to generate the filename for the config file and the generated file would have been ``somepkg-config.cmake`` instead of ``some-pkg-config.cmake``.
+Please note that if we hadn't set the ``cmake_file_name`` property, the ``CMakeDeps`` generator would have taken the package name to generate the filename for the config file and the generated filename would have resulted ``somepkg-config.cmake`` instead of ``some-pkg-config.cmake``.

 * Some recipes in Conan Center Index define different ``.names`` values for ``cmake_find_package``